Legal Advocates For Those Facing Workplace Harassment or Discrimination.

-Work has become unbearable - and the stress is seeping into every aspect of your life.
-Maybe there’s been a tipping point.
-Sick of this, you (may) be ready to take action.
+If work has become unbearable - and the stress is seeping into every aspect of your life.
+It may be time to take action.

-Perhaps you shared your situation with a friend, who recommended you speak with an employment litigation lawyer.
+Perhaps you shared your story with a friend, who recommended you speak with an harassment or discrimination lawyer.
 Or perhaps an incident happened that went way too far over the line.

 We’ll be candid.
 After the process is over, most clients feel like they can finally breathe again.
-It was not the intense TV court drama they imagined, Finally, able to have their voice heard, they feel so thankful they took action.
+It was not the intense TV court drama they imagined, but instead the freedom to have their voice heard.

 You may have grounds for needing a discrimination or sexual harassment lawyer.
 (Discrimination = wrongful treatment usually based on gender, race or sexual orientation).